 Treatments from your GP

-See your GP if your acne is more widespread – for example, you have a large number of papules and pustules, or over-the-counter medication hasn't worked – as you probably need prescription medication.
+See your GP if your acne is more widespread, as you probably need prescription medication.
+For example, if:

 Prescription medications that can be used to treat acne include:

-If you have severe acne, such as a large number of papules and pustules on your chest and back as well as your face, or if you have painful nodules, your GP can refer you to an expert in treating skin conditions (dermatologist).
+If you have severe acne, your GP can refer you to an expert in treating skin conditions (dermatologist).
 For example, if you have: